-1Congress did realize that radio would appeal to the people as a hobby; so provision was made for the licensing of amateur transmitting stations.
+&lt;sup>1Congress did realize that radio would appeal to the people as a hobby; so provision was made for the licensing of amateur transmitting stations.
 It will be noted that this act placed no restrictions on the construction and operation of receiving sets.
-A penalty was, however, provided for unlawful disclosure of information and messages obtained from the air.
+A penalty was, however, provided for unlawiul disclosure of information and messages obtained from the air.

-2For a complete list of wave length allocations see Recommendations for Regulation of Radio adopted by the Third National Radio Conference, October 6-10, 1924.
+&lt;sup>3For a complete list of wave length allocations see Recommendations for Regulation of Radio adopted by the Third National Radio Conference, October 6-10, 1924.